bruchh/co-creating/toolkit/docs/bringing-young-people-and-city-leaders-together/recruiting-co-researchers.md

 ### Age range

-The approach of 'Co-creating our city' is suitable for a wide age range of young people, though educational concepts and communication must be adapted to ages of the young participants you end up working with.
+The approach of 'Co-Creating Our City' is suitable for a wide age range of young people, though educational concepts and communication must be adapted to ages of the young participants you end up working with.

 When working with younger co-researchers and those with little prior knowledge of, e.g., social research, local politics, or city governance, it is particularly important to use simple language and to consider keeping workshops and sessions rather short and variable in their format, for example including movement and playful elements that can allow the co-researchers to explore the issue themselves.